voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

 provides a disk representation of a |Dataset|, including its |Sample| instances stored in a serialized JSON format, and the associated source data.

-Datasets of this type are read in the following format:
+Datasets of this type are exported in the following format:

 .. code-block:: text